 We love Baggu’s original masks because they look good, feel good, and stay put, and now the brand is offering masks with adjustable ear loops instead of ties in a bunch of cool prints and solid colors, too.
 The masks are machine washable and made from 100 percent–organic quilter’s cotton, which is very effective at blocking respiratory droplets.
 They also feature an adjustable nose wire and a pocket for an extra filter insert.
 For every pack of masks sold, a portion of the proceeds will be donated to organizations on a rotating basis.
 Currently, Baggu is contributing to the Black Voters Matter Fund, the Center for Disaster Philanthropy, and Community Alliance With Family Farmers.

 What we think: For those of us who like the original Baggu masks but don’t have the patience to tie and untie the straps over and over again, the launch of these new masks is a true blessing.
 They stay in place just as well, are just as adjustable, feel just as substantial, and are just as fitted as the tied masks but are much easier to use.
 They’re also more flattering because of their rounded design and won’t mess up your hair.
 And they’re more comfortable, since you can’t accidentally tie them too tight.
 While other masks, both flat and accordion style, tend to sit right against your skin, Baggu’s envelope design and sturdy cotton keep the mask slightly off your face, which helps it feel less hot and sweaty.
 And these do pass the light test.
-Plus, die-hard Baggu fans can now match their mask to their favorite tote or reusable shopping bag, as these masks are made in four of the brand’s nicest-looking prints.
+Plus, die-hard Baggu fans can now match their mask to their favorite tote or reusable shopping bag, as these masks are made in three of the brand’s simple, easily coordinated colors.

 Sasha Koehn and Erik Allen Ford, co-founders of Buck Mason, make masks using three layers of the heavyweight cotton they usually use to make T-shirts.
 Initially they were planning to donate the masks to nonmedical essential workers at grocery stores and warehouses in their community.
 But so far the biggest request has actually come from health-care workers.
 “The medical community is requesting them for things like sending patients home and going to and from work,” Koehn says.
 The brand’s original goal was to sell and donate 100,000 masks.
 They have already sold double that number and have set a new goal of 1 million.